-In 2013, the FBI UCR Program initiated collection of rape data under a revised definition within the Summary Reporting System.
-Previously, offense data for forcible rape was collected under the legacy UCR definition: the carnal knowledge of a female forcibly and against her will.
+In 2013, the FBI UCR Program began collecting rape data under a revised definition within the Summary Reporting System.
+Previously, offense data for forcible rape were collected under the legacy UCR definition: the carnal knowledge of a female forcibly and against her will.
 Beginning with the 2013 data year, the term "forcible" was removed from the offense title, and the definition was changed.
-The revised UCR definition of rape is: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-Attempts or assaults to commit rape are also included; however, statutory rape and incest are excluded.
+The revised UCR definition of rape is: penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+Attempts or assaults to commit rape are also included in the statistics presented here; however, statutory rape and incest are excluded.

-All rape data submitted in 2013-whether collected under the revised definition or the legacy definition-are presented in this publication.
-However, because only one year of rape data has been collected under the revised definition, the overview presented here discusses only legacy definition rape data.
+All rape data submitted in 2015-whether collected under the revised definition or the legacy definition-are presented in this publication.
+However, because only three years of rape data have been collected under the revised definition, the overview presented here discusses only legacy definition rape data.